 The overall goal of the program is to increase recycling opportunities for households, businesses, and others with leftover paint.
 All suitable locations were invited to participate as paint drop-off sites, provided they meet the programs operational requirements.
 PaintCare partners with paint retailers, hardware stores, lumber centers, material reuse stores, household hazardous waste programs, solid waste facilities (e.g., transfer stations, recycling centers, landfills), and other site types to serve as paint drop-off sites.
+PaintCare set a goal to provide either a retail drop-off site or an annual paint drop-off event in each of the District's eight wards.

 The program's drop-off sites and services are summarized in the following tables.
-PaintCare considers a site (including events) as year-round if the site is open at least one day per month, every month of the year.
+PaintCare considers a site (including events) as year-round if it was open one day per month in the reporting year, or if it is a new site and the site plans to be open at least one day per month going forward.